 CBD oil is becoming a more acceptable form of therapy for medical conditions and disorders such as anxiety and sleep.
 It has proven to provide much relief to various conditions successfully with little to no side effects.
-A frequently asked question is if CBD indeed plays a role in sleep therapy and how sustainable it is to solve sleep problems.
+A frequently asked question is: “Does CBD help with insomnia?”
+People may also wonder how sustainable it is to solve sleep problems.
 Many people shy away from it, fearing paranoia or feeling ”the high” associated with cannabis products.
 However, this could not be further from the truth, as these are misplaced claims.

 How CBD Helps with Insomnia